paweln1975/mj-dp/README.md

 * adapter is a component which aggregates (has reference to...) the adaptee
 * all is about is connecting two incompatible interfaces, converting call of one interface into another
 * there are two approaches – class adapter (use inheritance) and object adapter (use composition)
-* if you implement an adapter pattern you probably create bunch of temporary objects, to avoid extra generation of these objects implement a cache (performace optimization)
+* if you implement an adapter pattern you probably create a bunch of temporary objects, to avoid extra generation of these objects implement a cache (performace optimization)

 ### Bridge
 * motivation: avoids entity explosion ('Cartesian product')